Jumping/Crazy/Snake Worms – Amynthas spp.

 |Seasonality/ Peak of adult activity||Most adults are observed in August - September.||Adults are active in early spring and the fall.|

 The life cycle of these jumping worms, and timing specific to Massachusetts, is not completely understood.
 In the springtime (April-May) the overwintered eggs (found in cocoons) hatch in the top 1-4 inches of soil.
 During the summer months, the worms feed and grow.
 When immatures hatch, it is almost impossible to see them.
 They become noticeable (if searched for) only in mid to late May.
 The first adults appear in the end of May – June, but the numbers are low and infestations are rarely noticed at that time.
 It is easy to misidentify earthworms if only immatures found.
 By August and September, this is when most observations of fully mature jumping worms occur.
-At that time, snake worms become quite abundant, infestations become very noticeable, and cause a lot of concerns for property owners and managers.
+At that time, snake worms become quite abundant, infestations become very noticeable, and cause a lot of concern for property owners and managers.

 Mature adults reproduce parthenogenetically (do not need a mate to reproduce) and deposit egg-filled cocoons into their surroundings.
 It is not currently known how many eggs each adult can lay in the wild, however in laboratory settings, up to 30 cocoons with 2 eggs each have been observed.
 Frost kills the adults, and the egg-filled cocoons (which are about the size of a mustard seed) overwinter.
 Cocoons are resistant to the cold and drought conditions.
 They are very difficult to detect due to their tiny size, and dirt-like color.
 As such, they can be very easily moved in soil, mulch, compost, potted plants, etc. Physically removing jumping worm cocoons is impractical.